MattMontadaSTU/PokemonBattleSimulator/README.md

 This is my Final Project for Java where i create an app for Android that involves Pokemon Battling.
 It features many of the qualities that make the games so memorable: strategies, a variety of pokemon to use, and cool moves to use.
-The only thing i was not able to do was to have the Pokemon appear on-screen and the title screen for the app because i did not want to get in trouble for copyright issues involving the creation of these two aspects of my project
+The only thing i was not able to do was to have the Pokemon appear on-screen and the title screen for the app because i did not want to get in trouble for copyright issues involving the creation of these two aspects of my project, and because i kept getting multiple errors as i attempted to insert them into my app

 # Battle